sugavaneshb/slack-automation-scripts/README.md

 # slack-automation-scripts
 Bunch of automation scripts used with Slack

-- SlackAutoInvite.js
-	Tie it to a google form and you can automate invites to your slack group.
+- **SlackAutoInvite.js** - Tie it to a google form and you can automate invites to your slack group.

-- SlackChatArchival.gs
-	Auto archival script from slack -> google sheets.
+- **SlackChatArchival.gs** - Auto archival script from slack -> google sheets.